 Throughout its history, Overbrook Presbyterian Church has been proudly known as “The Church at the Crossroads.”
-Its geographical location places it at the nexus of two highways that span the width and breadth of our country; Route 1 (Maine to Florida) and Route 30 (New York to California).
-Overbrook Preschool and Kindergarten has enjoyed the benefit of its locale, welcoming children from the communities of Philadelphia as well as their suburban neighbors.
-At its inception, Overbrook started as one classroom, with twenty 3 and 4 year olds and operated from October to May.
-In response to the growing needs of the school’s community, Overbrook began to expand its offerings and within three years, had tripled in size.
-Toddler classes were added and a full day Kindergarten was created in 1992.
-At present, the Overbrook Preschool and Kindergarten program is able to accommodate 150 students and includes two toddler classes, three classes for 3-year-olds, three classes for 4-year-olds, and a half and full-day Kindergarten.
+Its geographical location places it at the nexus of two highways that span the width and breadth of our country: Route 1 (Maine to Florida) and Route 30 (New York to California).
+Overbrook Preschool and Kindergarten has enjoyed the benefit of its locale, welcoming children from Philadelphia as well as its suburban neighbors.
+At the school's inception, Overbrook started as one classroom, with twenty three- and four-year-olds, and operated from October to May.
+In response to the growing needs of the school’s community, Overbrook began to expand its offerings and, within three years, had tripled in size.
+Toddler classes were added, and a full day kindergarten was created in 1992.
+At present, the Overbrook Preschool and Kindergarten program is able to accommodate 126 students and includes two toddler classes, three classes for three-year-olds, three classes for four-year-olds, and a half- and full-day kindergarten.
 Summer camp is offered in June and July.
 Additionally, in its continuing commitment to being a good community neighbor, Overbrook has established and nurtured working relationships with Overbrook School for the Blind, The Life Center of Delaware County, Friends’ Central School, and Saunders House at Lankenau Hospital.
 The school’s partnership with the Lower Merion Conservancy created a unique nature classroom program more than ten years ago.

 Today, Overbrook Preschool and Kindergarten (OPK) is licensed by the Pennsylvania Department of Education as a private academic preschool and Kindergarten.
 Our non-denominational program welcomes children of all ethnic, racial, and religious backgrounds.
 Teaching staff work in concert with the Montgomery and Delaware County Intermediate Units, Elwyn, and any other therapeutic agencies that provide essential early support to Overbrook students.